European Shortages Monitoring Platform (ESMP)

 Described functionalities may change over time as the development process is gradual and iterative.

-For information on other events featuring the ESMP, please search via keywords ('ESMP' or the 'European shortages monitoring platform') in the events section on EMA's corporate website:
+For information on other events featuring the ESMP, please search via keywords ('ESMP' or 'European shortages monitoring platform') in the events section on EMA's corporate website.
+There you can look for both upcoming and past events:

 Interoperability with national and pharmaceutical industry systems